 What we say:

 All the hikes here are pretty challenging to some degree, and a guide is highly recommended to make the best of the experience.
-There is one short hike, to Dinh Kim Gial, that's only 2km and takes two hours, which is the best one to try on your own -- you can buy a ticket at the gate, 15,000 VND.
-The more challenging hikes include a trip up to Ao Ech (Frog Lake) and over the hill to a tribal village inhabited by the Viet Hai -- 6 km, takes 4 hours, 35,000 VND entrance fee.
+There is one short hike, to Dinh Kim Gial, which is only two kilometres and takes two hours, which is the best one to try on your own.
+You can buy a ticket at the gate.: entrance is 15,000 VND and a guide is 100,000 VND per group for this short trek.
+The more challenging hikes include a trip up to Ao Ech (Frog Lake) and over the hill to a tribal village inhabited by the Viet Hai – six kilometres, takes four hours, and costs 35,000 VND to enter.
 Prepare well for any of these treks, as they are not easy -- really and truly, spring for a guide if you can.
-Those that try to do it on their own often end up turning back.
 Any hotel in town that arranges tours can help you sort out which trek to take and hook you up with a guide.

 Read 1 opinions from Travelfish readers

 23rd May, 2014

 We came here solely to climb to the peak where there is a look out point over the bay.
 Unfortunately there has been a land slide recently and the path was blocked, with guys stopping any would-be climbers going any further.

 Ask at the ticket office before going in.
 They didn't tell us before we paid... even though we told the lady selling tickets what our intention was...

 Was still a great walk through the park, somebody we know saw giant squirrels that same day!